 Opening date to be determined.
 The Downtown Tree Lighting is scheduled for December 3rd, 5pm-8pm.
 Check out Buffalo Place for open skate times and special events.

 Set among the towering grain elevators that were once the crux of Buffalo’s booming industry along the Buffalo River, RiverWorks is a one-of-a-kind sports and entertainment complex.
 Housing two full-sized hockey rinks, visitors can enjoy open skating and curling before heading inside to a menu.

 As ice space is limited, reservations for winter activities are recommended prior to your visit.

+Public skating is now open.
 Check out RiverWorks for ice hours, rental rates and more information.

 After the 2008 NHL Winter Classic, where the Buffalo Sabres took on the Pittsburgh Penguins, the rink was broken down and reassembled on Riley Street in the charming village of East Aurora.
 Today visitors can skate where the pros skated during the rink’s regular open ice hours and for special events.
 After you’ve carved a lap or 20, order some takeout from Bar-Bill Tavern for some of the region’s best wings or head to 42 North Brewing Company for a six pack of fresh brews.

 Check out Classic Rink for ice hours and rental information.

 Please note that the Martin Luther King Jr., Park rink will not be open in 2022.